demarbre1u/js-features-examples/README.md

 * __StickyMenu__ : a simple page showing how to apply some styles on an element when it becomes sticky

-Eventually, more feature examples will be added.
+Eventually, more examples will be added.